-Smartphone competition hots up with slew of new releases
+Smartphone competition hots up

 New flagship handsets from HTC and Samsung drive intense competition